Cook Islands Entry Requirements

 4

-Exit into the arrivals area where you'll find transportation options, accommodation representatives, and car rental agencies.
+Exit to the arrivals area where you'll find accommodation shuttles, taxis, and rental car services

 Documents to Have Ready